First Taiwan Strait Crisis: The conflict

 In August 1954, the Nationalists placed 58,000 troops on Kinmen and 15,000 troops on Matsu.
 The ROC began building defensive structures and the PRC began shelling ROC installations on Kinmen.
 Zhou Enlai, PRC premier responded with a declaration on 11 August 1954, that Taiwan must be "liberated."
 He dispatched the People's Liberation Army (PLA) to the area, and it began shelling both Kinmen and the Matsu Islands.

-Despite warnings from the U.S. against any attacks on the Republic of China; five days before the signing of the Manila pact, the PLA unleashed a heavy artillery bombardment of Kinmen on September 3, during which two American military advisers were killed.
+Despite warnings from the U.S. against any attacks on the Republic of China, five days before the signing of the Manila pact, the PLA unleashed a heavy artillery bombardment of Kinmen on 3 September, during which two American military advisers were killed.

+Mao Zedong sought to avoid United States involvement in the conflict and gave repeated orders that the PLA should avoid engaging with the American forces off the coast.
 In November, the PLA bombed the Tachen Islands.
 This renewed Cold War fears of Communist expansion in Asia at a time when the PRC was not recognized by the United States Department of State.
-Chiang Kai-shek's government was supported by the United States because the ROC was part of the United States policy of containment of communism which stretched from a devastated South Korea to an increasingly divided Southeast Asia.
+Chiang Kai-shek's government was supported by the United States because the ROC was part of the United States' policy of containment of communism which stretched from a devastated South Korea to an increasingly divided Southeast Asia.

-On 12 September, the U.S. Joint Chiefs of Staff recommended the use of nuclear weapons against mainland China.
-President Eisenhower, however, resisted pressure to use nuclear weapons or involve American troops in the conflict.
-However, on 2 December 1954, the United States and the ROC agreed to the Sino-American Mutual Defense Treaty, which did not apply to islands along the Chinese mainland.
-This treaty was ratified by the U.S. Senate on 9 February 1955.

-The PLA seized the Yijiangshan Islands on 18 January 1955.
-Fighting continued in nearby islands off the coast of Zhejiang, as well as around Kinmen and the Matsu Islands in Fujian.
+The PLA initially planned to attack the Yijiangshan Islands in late 1954, but delayed the attack while American forces were conducting military exercises in that area.
+On 18 January 1955, the PLA seized the islands.
+Fighting continued on nearby islands off the coast of Zhejiang, as well as around Kinmen and the Matsu Islands in Fujian.
 On 29 January 1955, the Formosa Resolution was approved by both houses of the U.S. Congress authorizing Eisenhower to use U.S. forces to defend the ROC and its possessions in the Taiwan Strait against armed attack.
 The U.S. Navy then assisted the Nationalists in evacuating their forces from the Tachen Islands.

-In February, British Prime Minister Winston Churchill warned the U.S. against using nuclear weapons, but in March, U.S. Secretary of State John Foster Dulles stated publicly that the U.S. was seriously considering a nuclear strike.
+During the crisis, Eisenhower threatened to use nuclear weapons against PRC military targets in Fujian.
+On 12 September 1954, the U.S. Joint Chiefs of Staff recommended the use of nuclear weapons against mainland China.
+On 2 December 1954, the United States and the ROC agreed to the Sino-American Mutual Defense Treaty, which did not apply to islands along the Chinese mainland.
+This treaty was ratified by the U.S. Senate on 9 February 1955.
+In February 1955, British Prime Minister Winston Churchill warned the U.S. against using nuclear weapons, but in March, U.S. Secretary of State John Foster Dulles stated publicly that the U.S. was seriously considering a nuclear strike.
+On 6 March, Eisenhower also reaffirmed his willingness to use nuclear weapons.
 In response, the NATO foreign ministers warned at a meeting of the alliance against such action.
 In late March, U.S. Admiral Robert B. Carney said that Eisenhower is planning "to destroy Red China's military potential."